iMokhles/IOHIDEventSystemUserClient/README.md

 # IOHIDEventSystemUserClient
-iOS Kernel Race Vulnerability (Patched 9.3.2 by Apple)
+iOS Kernel Race Vulnerability for ARM (Patched 9.3.2 by Apple)

 #How to...
 1-)Open Terminal